ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

          ![Impact Settings](../../img/EditorManual/Weapons/smokeSettings.png "For the poof!"){: .center}

-         All visual effects in CORE can be found in the **Effects** section of **CORE Content**.
+         All visual effects in Core can be found in the **Effects** section of **Core Content**.

 2. Next, let's grab an audio object to make sounds when a player is shot.

-     1. In **CORE Content**, search for "bullet body" and several different bullet impact sfx objects will show up.
+     1. In **Core Content**, search for "bullet body" and several different bullet impact sfx objects will show up.
 Feel free to listen to or use any of these, but in this case let's grab the "Bullet Body Impact SFX" and drag it into our project Hierarchy.

      2. With this SFX selected in our Hierarchy, look in the **Properties** window.
 To enable our sfx to be heard through walls, and to make the sound fade the further away a player is from it, we need to change a couple settings.